 How do you look back now to your Tarzan era?

 After all those years, I felt I had lost a lot of my life, withdrawing from having so much success and fame through Metro-Goldwyn-Mayer and this wonderful idea from [author and Tarzan creator] Edgar Rice Borroughs [1875-1950] as I stepped into it at a very young age.
 If you’re in show business at age thirteen or fourteen and you tell everybody about what you’re doing, you’re a show off.
 And if you don’t say anything, you’re conceited.
 So there’s no relationship you can have, based on being a star at MGM or having your own series in motion pictures.
 There’s no common ground: the only common ground I had, was intellectually and in sports, on the football field or something.
 So I had lost a lot, I couldn’t talk about it.
 Back then, I couldn’t say, ‘I was in the commissary at MGM and had lunch with Wallace Beery.’
-You can now, because people are interested, but not back then – you can understand there’s a conflict there.
+You can now, because people are interested, but not back then—you can understand there’s a conflict there.
 So later on I thought, ‘I am finally going to accept an invitation to attend film festivals and confront what to me was the enemy.
 The first time, when I hadn’t made any public appearances in years, I spent a very nice time talking to fans and admirers.
 I reconciled myself with the fans who turned out to be normal people, not crazies, some were school teachers or film collectors, you know.
 The main thing they wanted to say, was just to thank us for the good times they remember as children, going to the movies back then.

 What kind of contract did you have at MGM?